joao-figueira/MainApplicationService/README.md

 ### How to use this API:

-1) Get a comment by id: GET ".../api/v1/comments/{commentId}"
+**1) GET "/api/v1/comments/{commentId}" - Get a comment by ID**

+    QueryParams:

+    - None

+    Returns:

+    - HttpStatusCode OK (200) with the CommentDto
+    - HttpStatusCode NotFound (404) if the commentId doesn't belong to an existing comment
+    - HttpStatusCode Forbidden (403) if the user doesn't has permissons to access the comment

     If the commentId is actually an existing id of a comment, it returns a http Ok result with the CommentDto.
 Else, it return a NotFound result.

     It also marks the comment as read by the user (userId passed on the header).

-2) Get the list of comments of a specific entity: GET ".../api/v1/entity/{entityId}/comments"
+**2) GET "/api/v1/entity/{entityId}/comments" - Get the list of comments for a specific entity (e.g. an article)**

-    Params:
+    QueryParams:

-      - skip: (int) - optional - skip the first X results.
-Default: 0
+    - skip: (int) - Optional - Default: 0 - Skip the first X results.

-      - take: (int) - optional - return X results.
-Default: 50
+    - take: (int) - Optional - Default: 50 - Take only X results.

-      - onlyNew: (boolean) - optional - true to only return comments not seen by the current user.
-Default: false
+    - onlyNew: (boolean) - Optional - Default: false - True to only return comments not seen by the current user (passed the header "UserId").

+    Returns:

+    - HttpStatusCode OK (200) with the CommentDto
+    - HttpStatusCode NotFound (404) if the parent entity id doesn't belong to an existing entity (for example, an article)
+    - HttpStatusCode Forbidden (403) if the user doesn't has permissons to access the parent entity, for example

+    This requests marks all the comments returned as seen by the user.

-3) Create a new comment for a specific entity: POST ".../api/v1/entity/{entityId}/comments"
+**3) POST ".../api/v1/entity/{entityId}/comments" - Create a new comment for a specific entity (e.g. an article)**

-      Model:
-      ```json
+    QueryParams:

+    - None

+    Body:

       {
           "text": "string"
       }

-      ```
+    Returns:

+    - HttpStatusCode Created (201) with the CommentDto
+    - HttpStatusCode NotFound (404) if the parent entity id doesn't belong to an existing entity (for example, an article)
+    - HttpStatusCode Forbidden (403) if the user doesn't has permissons to access the parent entity, for example
+    - HttpStatusCode BadRequest (400) if the postModel is not valid (for example, if the text contains a offensive expression)

-4) Update a comment by id: PUT ".../api/v1/comments/{commentId}"
+**4) PUT "/api/v1/comments/{commentId}" - Update a comment by id**

-      Model:
-      ```json
+    QueryParams:

+    - None

+    Body:

       {
           "text": "string"
       }

-      ```
+    Returns:

+    - HttpStatusCode Ok (200) with the CommentDto
+    - HttpStatusCode NotFound (404) if the parent entity id doesn't belong to an existing entity (for example, an article)
+    - HttpStatusCode Forbidden (403) if the user doesn't has permissons to access the parent entity, for example
+    - HttpStatusCode BadRequest (400) if the postModel is not valid (for example, if the text contains a offensive expression)
+    - HttpStatusCode Conflict (409) if in the meanwhile, the comment was updated or deleted by another user.

-5) Delete a comment by id: DELETE ".../api/v1/comments/{commentId}"
+**5) Delete a comment by id: DELETE ".../api/v1/comments/{commentId}"**

+    QueryParams:

+    - None

+    Returns:

+    - HttpStatusCode Ok (200) with the CommentDto
+    - HttpStatusCode NotFound (404) if the parent entity id doesn't belong to an existing entity (for example, an article)
+    - HttpStatusCode Forbidden (403) if the user doesn't has permissons to access the parent entity, for example
+    - HttpStatusCode BadRequest (400) if for some reason (business rule) the comment can't be deleted, for example
+    - HttpStatusCode Conflict (409) if in the meanwhile, the comment was updated or deleted by another user.

 ### Testing the API with POSTMAN